Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 where $c > 0$ is the penalty parameter and

-The method associated with the Augmented Lagrangian formulation is known as the Augmented Lagrangian Method (ALM), and this method was independently introduced in \cite{Hes69} and \cite{Pow69}.
-This classical method involves the following three steps that iterate until convergence: \begin{enumerate} \item $X^{k+1} \coloneqq \argmax_{X\succcurlyeq0} \Lagr_{c}(X, \bs{y}^{k})$, \item Update the dual variable $\bsy$ according to $\bs{y}^{k+1} \coloneqq \bs{y}^{k} + c \left(\bs{b} - \bs{\Phi}(X) \right)$, \item Update the penalty parameter $c$ according to $c_{k+1} \coloneqq c_{0}\mu^{k+1}$, where $\mu > 1$. \end{enumerate} Due to the equivalence between \eqref{eq:eqprimal} and \eqref{eq:primalauglag}, iterating through the above steps until convergence leads to the primal optimal value.
+The method for optimization associated with the Augmented Lagrangian formulation is known as the Augmented Lagrangian Method (ALM), independently introduced in~\cite{Hes69} and~\cite{Pow69}.
+This classical method involves the following three steps that iterate until convergence: \begin{enumerate} \item $X^{k+1} \coloneqq \argmax_{X\succcurlyeq0} \Lagr_{c}(X, \bs{y}^{k})$, \item Update the dual variable $\bsy$ according to $\bs{y}^{k+1} \coloneqq \bs{y}^{k} - c \left(\bs{b} - \bs{\Phi}(X) \right)$, \item Update the penalty parameter $c$ according to $c_{k+1} \coloneqq c_{0}\mu^{k+1}$, where $\mu > 1$. \end{enumerate} Due to the equivalence between~\eqref{eq:eqprimal} and~\eqref{eq:primalauglag}, iterating through the above steps until convergence leads to the primal optimal value.
 Hence, we can write

 ALM is a well-studied method for solving unconstrained optimization problems with convex objective functions.
-It is considered superior to methods that exclusively involve the original Lagrangian or exclusively involve the penalty term.
+It is considered superior to methods that exclusively involve the original Lagrangian or exclusively involve the penalty term~\cite{Ber76}.
 ALM converges faster than the original Lagrangian method, as it involves a quadratic penalty term in addition to a linear penalty term of the original Lagrangian.
 Furthermore, it solves many issues associated with both these methods, such as ill-conditioning arising due to large values of the penalty parameter.